-After spending more than 25 hours of research, we and our test users think the Asus Zenwatch 2 is one of the most recommendable smartwatches on the market.
+After spending more than 25 hours of research and speaking with our test users, we think the Asus Zenwatch 2 is the one of the most affordable smartwatch on the market.
 Considering its price, it’s a great deal for a smartwatch to possess a strong build (it has an IP67 water and dust resistance rating equal to the iPhone), a decent design, and a number of features.
 It’s highly functional and is more likely to last for years to come.
+[Read more]

 Smartwatches, a.k.a wearables, are devices that function as a regular watch but with additional features such as a notification push system.
 Wearables now come handy with features such as push notifications, fitness apps, GPS, and other things.
 They are a burgeoning trend, with companies such as Apple, Samsung and Google releasing their own smartwatch products.
 A swarm of cheap smartwatches (Read below 100 smartwatch) is also flooding the market.

 |HyperX Cloud Stinger||over-the-ear||1.3 m||3.5 mm.|

 |Turtle Beach Ear Force Z11||over-the-ear||1.2 m.||3.5 mm|

 The Martha MSRM Smartwatch may resemble the Sony Smartwatch 3 design but it’s actually a lot lower than the Sony model.
 The feature this smartwatch has is its GSM Sim Card slot.
 In other words, you can make and receive phone calls and text messages without linking it to your smartphone.

 In line with our commitment to save you time and resources from cheap yet unreliable smartwatches which are flooding the market, this article provides you with a buyer’s guide, a review of the top ten smartwatches and our recommendations to make it easier for you to decide which smartwatch to get.